-- if the event giving rise to the claim is caused or contributed to by: - anything that is specifically excluded on your plan schedule: or - any intentional, self-inflicted injury or attempted suicide. - if you don't survive for at least 14 days following the Critical Illness Event - for any illness or injury that occurred before the Critical Illness Cover commencement date of which you were aware or someone in your position could have been expected to be aware.
-This doesn't include an illness or injury you disclosed to us and we accepted; and - for Critical Illness Events subject to the 90-day qualifying period - unless we've waived the qualifying period (as explained on page 22) - if the event first occurred, was diagnosed, or symptoms leading to the event occurred, were diagnosed or first became apparent, within the 90days immediately following: - the date we received your fully completed application for Critical Illness Cover - an increase in your Critical Illness Cover sum insured (but only in respect of the increased amount with the exception of any increase in cover as a result of the Indexation Benefit); and - the date your cover is last reinstated.
+- if the event giving rise to the claim is caused or contributed to by: - anything that is specifically excluded on your plan - any intentional, self-inflicted injury or attempted suicide. - if you don't survive for at least 14 days following the Critical Illness Event - for any illness or injury that occurred before the Critical Illness Cover commencement date of which you were aware or someone in your position could have been expected to be aware.
+This doesn't include an illness or injury you disclosed to us and we accepted; and - for Critical Illness Events subject to the 90-day qualifying period - unless we've waived the qualifying period (as explained on page 22) - if the event first occurred, was diagnosed, or symptoms leading to the event occurred, were diagnosed or first became apparent, within the 90days immediately following: - the Critical Illness Cover commencement date - an increase in your Critical Illness Cover sum insured (but only in respect of the increased amount with the exception of any increase in cover as a result of the Indexation Benefit); and - the date your cover is last reinstated.